lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Whole Psalm.** It containeth the godly man's *trial,* in the former part of it, and his *triumph,* in the latter part of it.
 We have,

-1\.The grievous conflict between the flesh and the spirit, to the 15th verse.
+1\.
+The grievous conflict between the flesh and the spirit, to the 15th verse.

-2\.The glorious conquest of the spirit over the flesh, to the end. *G. Swinnock.*
+2\.
+The glorious conquest of the spirit over the flesh, to the end. *G. Swinnock.*

 **Whole Psalm.**

-1\.The cause of his distemper.
+1\.
+The cause of his distemper.

-2\.The cure of it.
+2\.
+The cure of it.

-3\.The psalmist's carriage after it.
+3\.
+The psalmist's carriage after it.

  *—G. Swinnock.*